 - (a) overseeing ESG issues which impact the Corporation, including overseeing and monitoring management systems and processes relating to the identification, assessment and management of ESG risks and opportunities.
 Environmental considerations include, but are not limited to, climate-related issues, greenhouse gas emissions, air and water impacts, and land and wildlife management.
-Social considerations include, but are not limited to, human rights, employee wellbeing, relationships with Indigenous communities and local communities, equality, diversity and inclusion, and health and safety, - (b) developing the Corporation's approach to corporate governance issues, principles, practices and disclosure, including practices to ensure the Board functions independent of management, - (c) approving and monitoring of a code of business conduct and ethics for directors, officers, employees and contractors, - (d) overseeing and monitoring of metrics and targets used by the Corporation to assess and manage relevant ESG risks and opportunities, and - (e) reviewing the Corporation's ESG reports and other reporting on ESG matters. - 4.7 Reporting and Communication
+Social considerations include, but are not limited to, human rights, employee wellbeing, relationships with Indigenous communities and local communities, equality, diversity and inclusion, and health and safety, - (b) developing the Corporation's approach to corporate governance issues, principles, practices and disclosure, including practices to ensure the Board functions independent of management, - (c) approving and monitoring of a code of business conduct and ethics for directors, officers, employees and contractors, - (d) overseeing and monitoring of metrics and targets used by the Corporation to assess and manage relevant ESG risks and opportunities, - (e) reviewing the Corporation's ESG reports and other reporting on ESG matters, and - (f) reviewing the Corporation's Modern Slavery Report required under the Fighting Against Forced Labour and Child Labour in Supply Chains Act and approving the filing of the Modern Slavery Report with Public Safety Canada.

+4.7 Reporting and Communication

-- (a) verifying that the Corporation has in place policies and programs to enable the Corporation to communicate effectively with its shareholders, other stakeholders and the public generally, - (b) verifying that the financial performance of the Corporation is adequately reported to shareholders, other security holders, regulators and the public on a timely and regular basis, - verifying that the Corporation's financial results are prepared and reported fairly and in accordance with generally accepted accounting principles, - (d) verifying the timely reporting of any other developments that have a material effect on the Corporation, and - (e) reporting annually to shareholders on the Board's stewardship of the affairs of the Corporation for the preceding year.
+- (a) verifying that the Corporation has in place policies and programs to enable the Corporation to communicate effectively with its shareholders, other stakeholders and the public generally, - (b) verifying that the financial performance of the Corporation is adequately reported to shareholders, other security holders, regulators and the public on a timely and regular basis, - (c) verifying that the Corporation's financial results are prepared and reported fairly and in accordance with generally accepted accounting principles, - (d) verifying the timely reporting of any other developments that have a material effect on the Corporation, and - (e) reporting annually to shareholders on the Board's stewardship of the affairs of the Corporation for the preceding year.